computeclub/gcp-cloud-deploy-extensions/README.md

 dockerfiles, and cloudbuild configurations are packaged for users to build, store, and deploy container images to their GCP projects.

-Expanding on this pattern, notifier authors are encouraged to ship a small terraform module to stand up all the necessary infra components of a notifier (typically manages the notifier workload, a PubSub subscription, a service account, and the required role memberships).
-This gives an more ideal deployment scenario with users only needing to build an image and invoke that module to make a deploy notifier available.
+Expanding on this pattern, to manage notifier infra, authors should either:

+1. verify the `terraform/cloud-deploy-notifier` root module is sufficient to manage all dependent infra for the notifier or
+2. build a small terraform module, that likely calls `terraform/cloud-deploy-notifier` to manage all dependent infra.

+In either case, including an example of the variable inputs in an `example.tfvars` file is a simple way to guide notifier consumers on how to run this terraform.

+## Per Pipeline notifier configuration

-The way notifiers are configured for usage by workload deploy pipelines differs to the cloud-build repos.
-Following a kubernetes-style configuration approach, once a deploy notifier is deployed, it can operate against notifications originating from any Cloud Deploy pipeline but until a deploy pipeline opts-in, a notifier should do nothing.
+Once deployed, notifiers are configured via workload deploy pipelines that opt-in to using them.
+Following a kubernetes-style configuration approach, each notifier has a distinct configuration annotation key that Cloud Deploy Pipelines must include if they want to leverage a notifier.

-A workload's deploy pipeline opts-in to using a given notifier via an annotation on the pipeline (and potentially annotations on targets).
-The annotation value should point to a secret in secret manager that the notifier can use for configuration values during an invocation.
-This pattern allows any number of notifiers to be deployed and available to workload pipelines while giving pipeline owners a simple mechanism to enable and configure a custom set of notifiers on their pipelines.
+The annotation value should point to a user-configured secret in Secret Manager.
+This secret should contain configuration values that the notifier unpacks during an execution.
+This is a powerful pattern for a few reasons:

+1. It's secure - some notifiers will require secret data, others won't necessarily, but it's not a bad practice to treat all configuration as sensitive and RBAC controlled.
+2. Notifiers can be liberally deployed without affecting existing deploy pipelines - enabling a notifier requires an annotation on opting-in deployment pipelines and the configuration in secret manager.

 ## Deploy notifier index

-* [echo-fastapi](notifiers/echo-fastapi/) - an example deploy notifier in Python
-that echos the payload.
+* [echo-fastapi](notifiers/echo-fastapi/) is an example deploy notifier in Python that echos the payload, the configuration secret contents, and kwargs.
-* echo-go - an example deploy notifier in go.
+* [release-auto-promoter](notifiers/release-auto-promoter/) is a notifier that
+promotes releases as rollouts in deploy pipeline succeed.
+This reduces a manual task from release managers or engineers who just want successful deployments to be promoted to higher envs.

 ## Development